colorado clear bra logo

 Finding a Balance Between Cost And Quality

-In terms of cost-effectiveness versus quality protection against harmful UV rays and heat insulation - it's hard to beat these hybrids.
+In terms of cost-effectiveness, protection against harmful UV rays, and heat insulation, it’s hard to beat these hybrids.
 How Much Does Car Window Tint Cost?

-We've covered quite a bit about the different varieties of window tinting available on the market today.
-But there's one more we need to discuss: Metalized film.
-So, let's dive right into our next section.
+We’ve covered quite a bit about the different varieties of window tinting available today.
+But there’s one more we need to discuss: Metalized film.
+So, let’s dive right into our next section.

 Metalized Window Films-A Detailed Look